awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/develop-custom-provisioning-plugins.md

 The `com.aws.greengrass.provisioning.DeviceIdentityInterface` interface has the following shape\.

 **Note**
-You can also explore these classes in the [Greengrass nucleus source code](https://github.com/aws-greengrass/aws-greengrass-nucleus/tree/main/src/main/java/com/aws/greengrass/provisioning) on GitHub\.
+You can also explore these classes in the [com\.aws\.greengrass\.provisioning package](https://github.com/aws-greengrass/aws-greengrass-nucleus/tree/main/src/main/java/com/aws/greengrass/provisioning) of the [Greengrass nucleus source code](https://github.com/aws-greengrass/aws-greengrass-nucleus) on GitHub\.

 ```
 public interface com.aws.greengrass.provisioning.DeviceIdentityInterface {